 Personal Projects Beginning in 2020

-I feel my best creative work started with a feeling, a piece of true honesty.
 2020 afforded me the opportunity to look inward, and so I started exploring more personal themes in my work, influenced and informed by my love of film, literature, and story.

 Some of my most favourite writing by John Steinbeck and Canadian Writer Arjun Basu was spare and yet so loaded with meaning.
 Moments of realization, turning points, loaded drama that spoke to a bigger story.
 How do I do this with photography, I asked myself?
 Not all my work aims for this, but recently this is what excites me the most.

 In the process of creating I sometimes discover other things in the work.
 I look at the characters I have created, the stories that are there.
 I see isolation, anxiety, fear, determination, perseverance, strength, and weakness reflecting universal themes many of us are experiencing in this current climate.
-It’s certainly been a year of denied options, reality confusion, and mental health struggles and yet we see the ever-present human drive and desire to thrive.
+It’s certainly was a year of denied options, reality confusion, and mental health struggles and yet we see the ever-present human drive and desire to thrive.